jpt4/prc/README.md

 programmatically exposed from the lowest semantic level upwards.

 [0] Absent 1) Indistinguishability Obfuscation/Fully Homomorphic
-Encryption and 2) Physically Unclonable Functions.
+Encryption and/or 2) Physically Unclonable Functions.

-Logos (or, Technical Contributions):
+###Logos (or, Technical Contributions):

 practice/{3453.scm, 318.scm, and 390.scm} implement Universal Cells
 (UC) which expose the logical operation of RLEMs 3-453/18/90, respectively.

-theory/gelc-universalityuniv.txt is a note, and figures.pdf a set of figures, describing the relation between RLEMs and GELCs in greater (though yet terse) detail, and proving by construction the universality of RLEM-based Universal Cells.
+theory/{gelc-universality.txt, figures.pdf} are a note and associated diagrams describing the relation between RLEMs and GELCs in greater (though yet terse) detail, proving by construction the universality of RLEM-based Universal Cells.

-Developed against GNU Guile.

-Released under the MIT License.

-Ethos (or, Prior Work):
+###Ethos (or, Prior Work):

 theory/history.txt: An oral history of influences during the project's gestation.

 theory/literature: Collated relevant existing research.

-References in Brief:
+####Key References in Brief:

 [0] Gershenfeld et al. (2011) Reconfigurable Asynchronous Logic
     Automata